NCI-GDC/gdc-frontend-framework/design/charts.md

 - Finicky to use and charts don't always look great
 - Library in general is very flexible
 - Supports roles on data points
-- Can add custom color themes,
+- Can add custom color themes, no fills or patterns

 ## Chartjs (https://www.chartjs.org/docs/latest/)

 - Doesn't explicitly support keyboard events (example here of how to support it but it relied on internal implentation details of the library and seems broken now: https://github.com/chartjs/Chart.js/issues/1976)
 - Can't use React integration + keyboard events (it doesn't expose what we need)
-- Doesn't seem to have a way to add aria labels to data points
+- Supports adding an aria label to the whole chart but doesn't seem to have a way to add aria labels to data points

 ## Recharts (https://recharts.org/en-US/)